B&G Big Tasty Foods is coming back on the menu

 The casual-dining restaurant is set to open its doors at Nebraska Crossing, possibly this Saturday or shortly thereafter, Barboza said.

-After it closed at its longtime spot at 79th and Dodge streets, R&G did some “popups” at 168th and Q streets that people enjoyed, according to Barboza.
+After it closed at its longtime spot at 79th and Dodge streets, B&G did some “popups” at 168th and Q streets that people enjoyed, according to Barboza.

 “It was kind of a teaser,” he said.
 “Now, we will give them the real deal.”